Can an ex-employee raise a grievance?

 In an ideal world, you would already have known about your ex-employees issue before they left.
 It’s really good practice to promote open communication with all your employees and encourage them to talk to you about any issues they may have.
 This will ensure you can try to and resolve these issues before they become a real problem.

-Of course, if an informal chat during employment or exit interview doesn’t work then that’s what your grievance procedure is there for.
+Of course, if an informal chat during employment or an exit interview doesn’t resolve concerns, then that’s what your grievance procedure is there for.

 Contact Us